Pylons/pyramid/docs/narr/hybrid.rst

      />

-A ``*traverse`` token at the end of the path in a route's configuration implies a "stararg" *capture* value.
+A ``*traverse`` token at the end of the path in a route's configuration implies a "remainder" *capture* value.
 When it is used, it will match the remainder of the path segments of the URL.
 This remainder becomes the path used to perform traversal.

 .. note::

-   The ``*stararg`` route path pattern syntax is explained in more detail within :ref:`route_path_pattern_syntax`.
+   The ``*remainder`` route path pattern syntax is explained in more detail within :ref:`route_path_pattern_syntax`.

 Note that unlike the examples provided within